 Group Health Research Institute and the Fred Hutchinson Cancer Research Center are testing group programs for adults who want to quit smoking.
 Everyone in this research study will get free nicotine patches and group support.
-Groups are held at several Group Health clinics in western Washington.
-Are you ready to get on the path to quitting?
-Call us toll-free at 1-800-397-7466 to find out if you may be eligible for the PATH study.
+Recruitment for this trial is now closed.

 Researchers from the Group Health Research Institute and Stanford University are collaborating on the development and evaluation of a new smoking cessation program which includes genetically-tailored stop smoking medication and counseling.
 Recruitment for this trial is now closed.